BIOP/ijp-imagetoatlas/registration.md

 ##### Lock the position of slices by setting "key slices"

-By using ABBA interface, you will be able (and will need), using pan and zooms to switch between a zoomed-out overview and a zoomed-in view where you look precisely at how a particular slice matches the atlas.
+By using ABBA interface, you will be able (and will need), to switch between a zoomed-out overview and a zoomed-in view where you look precisely at how a particular slice matches the atlas.

-Generally, to align the position of slices along the atlas, a convenient workflow is the following, you will need to follow these steps:
+Generally, to align the position of slices along the atlas, a convenient workflow is the following:

-* as mentioned before, sort slices correctly along the axis
+* sort slices correctly along the axis
 * rotate / flip slices to match the orientation of the atlas
-* display the atlas sliced with the largest slices thickness ( one slice every 500 microns ):
+* display the atlas sliced with the largest slices thickness ( one slice every 500 microns - see gif just below):
-* approximately shift slices along the atlas
+* shift slices along the atlas at their approximately correct position
 * match precisely a slice of your choice (usually one with easily recognizable features) with the atlas by zooming in
 * set this slice as `key slice` (select this slice only, right click and select `Set as key slice` in the popup menu).
 As long as you don't drag this slice, each key slice has its z position locked in the atlas: `Distribute Spacing` won't affect the position of key slices.
 * set a few others slices precisely and set them as key slices
 * adjust the angles of the atlas slicing and check all slices
-* for set a regular spacing between key slices, click `Distribute spacing`
+* for setting a regular spacing between key slices, click `Distribute spacing`

 ![Coarsening atlas slicing](assets/gif/fiji_atlas_coarse_slicing.gif)